stephengold/Minie/README.md

         bas.setDebugViewPorts(viewPortArray);

-By default, debug visualization renders the shape of every `PhysicsCollisionObject`, but not its bounding box or swept sphere.
+By default, debug visualization renders the shape of every `PhysicsCollisionObject`, but not its bounding box nor it's swept sphere.
 To override these defaults, set filters to identify which objects should render each feature: